 For more information, or to find a Floortime therapist in your area, please visit The Interdisciplinary Council on Developmental and Learning Disorders.

-Stephanie helps children develop confidence, improve attention span and learn language skills on NYC kindergarten admission tests.
+Stephanie helps children develop confidence, build attention and learn language skills to succeed at NYC kindergarten admission interviews.

 The best way to schedule an appointment with Stephanie is via email.
 Please email your name, your child’s name and age, your cross streets and phone number.
 A brief description of the concerns you have for your child would be most appreciated.